 - 4. Repeat step 3 to set the fail threshold level. - 5.
-When you have set the fail threshold, press and hold the power button for five seconds to save the threshold level. - The backlight turns green and the WAIT message flashes

-- READY is displayed - The DRIVESAFE tester will use the new levels to indicate a pass, warning or failed test
+When you have set the fail threshold, press and hold the power button for 5 seconds to save the threshold level. - The backlight turns green and WAIT flashes - READY is displayed - The DRIVESAFE tester will use the new levels to indicate a pass, warning or a failed test